jakubstepien/vscode-ng-template-style-suggestions/README.md

 Show classes and ids from globally defined styles.
 Default is true

+>Use Angular Include Paths In Style Sheet Navigation Links

+Tries to resolve navigation links in @import rules in stylesheets using paths defined in angular.json 'stylePreprocessorOptions.includePaths'.
+Disabled by default.

 ## Requirements

 * Single Angular.json file (Angular 6+) in project